Dave-team/Knowledge-base/Cooking.md

   - Be mindful when eating
 - Food becomes better with love: give it time to develop.
 Let it simmer for long.
 Let it marinade for long.

-## Diet
+## Diet - vegetables
 - Add pickles to a dish for a acidid taste
 - A great way to increase veg intake is to simply roast or stir fry some veg.
-E.g. brussels sprouts, tenderstem brocolli, red onions, bell peppers, cauliflower
 - Just save some cucumber and tomatoes on the side of a dish
 - A bigger salad on the side
+- Veg I like:
+  - Brussels sprouts - season is all except summer
+  - Tenderstem brocolli
+  - Onions (red, brown)
+  - Bell peppers
+  - Cauliflower - season is January - April
+  - Aspargus - UK season May - July

+## Diet - fruits
+- Grapes - also nice frozen
+- Blueberries - main season in summer
+- Strawberries - it's a summer fruit
+- Watermelon - it's a summer fruit
+- Tangerine - November to April
+- Orange - season is January - March
+- Banana
+- Pears (especially in bakes)

 ## Cutting
 **General**